How to use the Propagation tab

 Watch out for these:

-• overwriting an old profile when you really meant to create a new version
+• overwriting a saved profile when you meant to create a new one

 What to do next